vicramon/little_decorator/README.md

 Method calls are sent to the model via `method_missing`, so you can call model methods directly as in the `full_name` method defined above.

-Call model methods with `model` when you want to override a method but still get to the original model.
+Call model methods with `record` when you want to override a method but still get to the original model.

 You can access helper methods and route helpers in your decorators.

 ### Decorate Your Objects

-The api consists of one method: `decorate`.
-You can call `decorate` on an object or a collection in both controllers and views.
+The API consists of a single method: `decorate`.
+This method will be available in your controllers and views.
+You can call `decorate` on an object or a collection.
 Examples:

 #### In Controllers